leonardovff/socialBot/README.md

 # SocialBot
 A robot for search pictures with hashtags in facebook and instagram

-## need install the global module package ou local
+## To use
-$ npm install -g protractor
+1. First, you need to install the packages od node:

-or for local
+$ npm install

-$ npm install protractor --save
+2. After you need to set de env of facebook password and firebasekey:

-## need to update webdrive:
+Rename ./env/._env to ./env/.env and put the password and login of facebook;

-$ webdrive-manager update
+Rename ./env/._firekey to ./env/firekey and put the credentials of your firebase application;

-or
+3. Run the start of project:

-$ ./node_modules/protractor/bin/webdrive-manager update
+$ npm start

 ## to run the robot - facebook
 ### with global package: